VAV2021/cucumber-demo/README.md

     Then the balance is 100
 ```

-Later add more scenarios, like this:
+After you add glue code for those, add more scenarios like this:
 ```gherkin
   Scenario: make several deposits to an account
     Given I open a bank account